teguh02/Text-to-NTLM-CLI-App/readme.md

 # Introduction
 Simple App CLI-Based Command to Generate NTHASH From the Plaintext Password

-# Install
-Download the binary according with your OS on Release section here

 # Build
 Clone this repository on to your machine.
 Install latest Go version on your machine, and type these command to build into a binary.